dimasbotyara/lm-studio-calculator/README.md

 # Calculator Plugin for LM Studio

+📥 The plugin is available for download on the [LM Studio Hub](https://lmstudio.ai/dimasbotyara/calculator).

 A scientific calculator plugin for LM Studio that gives models reliable math capabilities.

 ## Features